 An alternative to auto insurance settlement is filing a personal injury lawsuit.
 This process allows you the time needed to fully understand your current and future economic losses.
 It also allows you to compensate for one big hurdle in bicycle injury cases: the misconception of cyclists.

 Cyclists are often believed to be reckless.
 Insurance companies assume cyclists do not follow the rules of the road like their driver counterparts.
 They will use these misconceptions to help build their case against you, and sometimes it can work because often it is your word against the other person's word.
 Bicyclists can, therefore, be intimidated and manipulated into accepting reduced settlement payouts.
 That's why you need a bicycle injury attorney helping you through the process so that you can focus on recovering while they focus on your claim to obtain full and fair compensation.

-Contact a Bicycle Accident Attorney in Alaska Today
+Contact a Bicycle Accident and Bicycle Death Attorney in Alaska Today